nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 **[Command Format](#command-format):** `info`

 * Shows the detailed information of the person at the specified `INDEX`.
-* The `INDEX` refers to the index number shown in the displayed person list.
+* `INDEX` refers to the index number shown in the displayed person list.
 * The [index](#index) **must be within the range** of the number of people in the list.
 * Additionally, clicking on a student’s entry in the [GUI](#gui-graphical-user-interface) triggers a pop-up window displaying the same detailed information.